icebob/vue-websocket/README.md

 ```

 ### Manual
-1. Download the latest zip file from [here](https://github.com/icebob/vue-websocket/archive/master.zip).
-2. Unzip the file and add the `dist/vue-websocket.js` file to your project.
+Download the production [`vue-websocket.js`](https://raw.githubusercontent.com/icebob/vue-websocket/master/dist/vue-websocket.js) file.
+This link is a mirror of the same file found in the `dist` directory of this project.

 ## Usage
 Register the plugin.
 By default, it will connect to `/`: